MorrisCastro04/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 task 3: check is a code if a and b point to the same object

 task 4: check is a code if a and b point to the same object

+task 5: check is a code if a and b point to the same object